LeaG76/cv-generator/README.md

   As said before, to be able to use this project, you will have to be connected to a local server

   Plusieurs éditeurs de textes ont la fonctionnalité de local server (like VSCode, SublimeText, Atom, ...)

+  > If you can't connect to a local server, no problem, don't worry!
+You can simply upgrade to an older version of **html2pdf.js**.
+Version *0.8.0* can save a pdf by just launching the `.html` file on a browser without going through a local server
 </details>

 <details open>
   <summary><b>Convert your profile picture into an url in Base64</b></summary>
   <br>

+  Plusieurs façons :

+  - Avec un serveur local (fichier main.js -> profile.txt)
+  - Sans serveur local (mettre url directement dans la src de l'image dans le fichier .html)

   Convert your logo image to Base64 and replace this :

 ```html